falcosecurity/falco-website/content/en/docs/developer-guide/plugins/how-to-develop.md

 ---
 title: How to develop a plugin
-linktitle: How to develop a plugin
+linktitle: Development
 description: How to develop a plugin with the Go SDK
 weight: 10
+aliases:
+- ../plugins/how-to-develop
 ---

 ## Introduction